hyosung11/Launch-School/Courses/journal.md

 09:16 I'm still in a funk.
 I need to focus and pass the JS129 Written Assessment tomorrow.

 13:08 In a funk right now.
 Is it time to call Urmi?
 I have a three-day streak of doing The Quick and the Dead.
 I just want to shop for new soccer cleats, or get shoe trees for my current cleats.
 Ugh.

+14:36 End of JS129 Study Group.
+God I need to take the assessment.